 Buying a new truck in today’s economy is a big deal.
-Depending on options and trim lines, a new truck can easily cost you over $80,000.
+Depending on options and trim lines, a new truck can easily cost you well over $80,000.
 So before you pluck down those bucks, you better be sure that what you buy is what you really want and has the features that you really need.
-Sure, you can buy used, but there’s always an element of risk associated with buying a truck from a total stranger without a warranty.
+Sure, you can buy used, but there’s always an element of risk associated with buying a used truck from a total stranger without a warranty.
 Either way, it’s best to buy the right truck for a truck camper without having to go through the process again in a year or two.
 Who makes the best truck for a truck camper?
-What things should you look for?
+Which truck offers the highest payload?
 We’ll take a look in this article.

 Choosing the Best Truck for a Truck Camper